|

 - Switzerland—The famously neutral Swiss never joined the EU in the first place, so they keep their Swiss Francs and their famously secret numbered bank accounts.

 - Eastern Europe—The lands from behind the old Iron Curtain are still struggling to make their economies as robust as those of their westerly neighbors, with varying degrees of success.
 Recently, ten of them cleared the first hurdle to re-integrations with the rest of Europe and were accepted into the EU.
-That means they will be eligible to join the Euro once they meet certain economic requirements—Cyprus and Malta passed the test as of 2008 and went on the Euro standard.
-The other countries-in-waiting are (roughly in order of economic strength): Poland, the Czech Republic, Hungary, Slovakia, Slovenia, Croatia, Estonia, Latvia, and Lithuania.
+That means they will be eligible to join the Euro once they meet certain economic requirements—Cyprus, Malta, Slovakia, and Slovenia passed the test as of 2008 and went on the Euro standard.
+The other countries-in-waiting are (roughly in order of economic strength): Poland, the Czech Republic, Hungary, Croatia, Estonia, Latvia, and Lithuania.
 For now, though, all of those—plus their non-EU neighbors—retain their various national currencies.

-Related Articles |
+Related articles |

-This article was last updated in October 2006.
 All information was accurate at the time.

-Copyright © 1998–2008 by Reid Bramblett.
-All rights reserved.
+Copyright © 1998–2013 by Reid Bramblett.
+Author: Reid Bramblett.